← Back to 漢書

 殿 殿

 Guang was steady and deliberate, a little over seven feet three inches tall.
 Yan Shigu notes that cai here means "only" or "barely," the same graph as the word for "talent" read differently.
-His complexion was fair, his brows and eyes finely drawn, his beard full.
-Yan Shigu: "Zhe means luminous white.
+His complexion was fair, his brows and eyes finely drawn, his beard full. 〈Yan Shigu: "Zhe means luminous white.
 Ran denotes the whiskers at the cheek.
 The commentary gives the fanqie spelling for reading the graph zhe (fair-skinned).
 Ran is read ren-zhan."
 Each time he passed the lower gate he halted and paced to the same marks; a gentleman secretly chalked his steps and found he never deviated.
 Yan Shigu glosses shi as "to mark" or "to record."
 His habits were that exacting.
 At first, with a child on the throne, every edict issued from Guang alone.
 Yan Shigu: zi means "from."
-The empire strained to catch word of his manner and reputation.
-Yan Shigu explains cai as bearing or presence—the outward color of a man.
-When odd things happened in the palace one night and the court panicked, Guang called for the clerk who kept the imperial seal, fearing coup.
-Yan Shigu explains he wanted the chop in hand.
+The empire strained to catch word of his manner and reputation. 〈Yan Shigu says: "Cai means literary brilliance."
+There had been strange portents in the hall; one night the officials were all alarmed; Guang summoned the gentleman of the imperial seal.
+Yan Shigu says: "Fearing sudden change, he wished to take the seal."
 That clerk would not surrender it.
-Guang tried to seize it; the man gripped his sword and said he would die before giving up the seal.
+Guang would have wrested it; the gentleman pressed his sword and said, "You may have my head—the seal you will not have!"
 Guang admired his integrity.
 Next day an edict promoted him two steps in rank.
-Word spread and the people thought more of Guang for it.
-Yan Shigu: "Duo means to hold in high regard.
-They counted that gesture as proof of his weight."
+Word spread and the people thought more of Guang for it. 〈Yan Shigu: "Duo means to hold in high regard.
+They counted that gesture as proof of his weight."〉"

 5